taskless/taskless/docs/get-started/express.md

 };

 export default createQueue<Echo>(
-  "/queues/echo", // 👈🏼 The URL path this queue is reachable on async (job, meta) => {
+  "My Queue Name", // 👈🏼 The name of this queue "/queues/echo", // 👈🏼 The URL path this queue is reachable on async (job, meta) => {
     console.log("Received a job with payload and meta:", job, meta);